 1. McGaugh SE, AM Bronikowski, C-H Kuo, DM Reding, EA Addis, LE Flagel, FJ Janzen, TS Schwartz.
 2015.
 Rapid molecular evolution across amniotes of the IIS/TOR network.
 PNAS doi: 10.1073/pnas.1419659112

-Collaborators: Anne Bronikowski
+Advisor: Anne Bronikowski

 Garter snake populations around Eagle Lake, CA have diverged in their life history traits (growth, reproduction, and lifespan) such that they represent "fast-living" and "slow-living" ecotypes.
 During my PhD I tested if these ecotypes respond to stress differently as would be predicted based on the biomedical literature.
 I used large-scale transcriptomic and genomic analyses along with targeting specific physiological nodes to determine that stress response has diverged among these ecotypes.